Advocacy Strategies and Tactics Evolved

 Model legislation: Not just for conservatives

 A lot has been said about ALEC (American Legislative Exchange Council), but they are not the only group pushing model legislation.
-There are dozens of groups pushing model legislation in an effort to move issues on the state level across multiple states.
-Look for more of this on the municipal and county level in 2021 as well.
+There are dozens of groups pushing model legislation to move issues on the state level across multiple states.
+Look for more of this on the municipal and county level moving forward.

 Traditional lobbying: Merging old and new advocacy tactics

 Traditional lobbying has been the same for a long time, but we are beginning to see changes in strategies by traditional lobbying firms.
 More sophisticated advocacy tactics from lobbying firms include integrated campaigns that use the best of old-school lobbying fused with new-school targeting tactics and advocacy technology.
-Look for this to continue to evolve and change in 2021 and beyond, although this movement has been slow in many places.
+Look for this to continue to evolve and continue to change, although this movement has been slow in many places.

 Grassroots advocacy: Bridging the engagement gap